yowko/ArrayConfig/README.md

 # ArrayConfig

-Demo how to add array in Appsettings.json
+Demo how to use array in Appsettings.json.

 You can find detail in https://blog.yowko.com/aspdotnet-core-config-array/.